OUR SERVICE FOR YOU

 Attorneys can be family members, more than one can be appointed, there are different ways in which they need to make the decisions and replacement attorneys can be named.
 The combination of your attorneys can be different in your financial LPA and your health LPA.

-Naomi will spend time discussing the ramifications of the appointments and how they will work in practice.
-Naomi will advise you about the legal duties which bind your attorneys, including the duty to keep accounts, the rules about making gifts and the role of the Office of the Public Guardian.
+We will spend time discussing the ramifications of the appointments and how they will work in practice.
+We will advise you about the legal duties which bind your attorneys, including the duty to keep accounts, the rules about making gifts and the role of the Office of the Public Guardian.

 If you do not have anyone suitable to appoint as your attorney, in certain circumstances, Naomi and Catherine Higgins would be able to carry out these duties.
 Solicitor-attorneys are under a very high duty of care and we would discuss the practical and costs implications to enable you to make a considered decision.

 This area of work is carried out on a fixed fee basis and fees are agreed before work is undertaken.
-The cost making LPAs for financeandhealth is £500 + vat.
+The cost making LPAs for finance and health is £600 + vat.
 There is also a registration fee of £82 for each LPA making a total of £164.
-In other words, the total cost of making both LPAs is £764.
-(You may be exempt from the registration fee depending on your financial circumstances).
+In other words, making both LPAs is £884 (You may be exempt from the registration fee depending on your financial circumstances).

 A person may lose capacity to manage their affairs and have not made an LPA.
 In these cases, the person’s finances are frozen and an application must be made to the Court of Protection for a Deputyship Order.
 This Court Order provides legal authority to a named person or persons to manage the affairs of the person who has lost capacity under the auspices of the Court of Protection.